catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. image:: ../_static/rf-health-check-create.png
    :align: center

-Now we need to assign this Health Check to our primary backend, Navigate to the **Backends** section under the **Hosts** menu item and edit the primary backend by selecting **edit** from tyhe gear menu.
+Now you need to assign this Health Check to your primary backend.
+Navigate to the **Backends** section under the **Hosts** menu item and edit the primary backend by selecting **edit** from the gear menu.
 Select the health check that you just created in the **Health Check** dropdown for this backend:

 .. image:: ../_static/rf-health-check-update.png
    :align: center